Skip to content

 Form created confirmation with link and QR code

-• Go to Template Forms in the app to see all forms (optionally filter by workspace in the sidebar).
+• Go to Self-service signature forms in the app to see all forms (optionally filter by workspace in the sidebar).

 • The table shows: form name, template, workspace, response count, and creation date.